COVID restrictions ramp up as international travel from China resumes

 Countries are imposing new COVID-19 measures on travellers coming from China as international travel resumes.

-Japan, India, Malaysia and Taiwan have announced stepped up rules on travellers from China in response to rising cases.
+Japan, India, Malaysia, Taiwan and the USA have announced stepped up rules on travellers from China in response to rising cases.

 Japan says it will require a negative COVID-19 test upon arrival for travellers from China, with those testing positive having to undergo a week in quarantine.
 Tokyo also plans to limit airlines increasing flights to China.